inet-framework/inet-tutorials/configurator/doc/step4.md

 V7

-In INET, routes can be visualized using the <i>RoutingTableVisualizer</i> module, which is included in the network as a submodule of <i>IntegratedCanvasVisualizer</i>. <i>RoutingTableVisualizer</i> displays IPv4 routes are solid arrows.
+In INET, routes can be visualized using the `RoutingTableVisualizer` module, which is included in the network as a submodule of `IntegratedCanvasVisualizer`. `RoutingTableVisualizer` displays IPv4 routes are solid arrows.
 An arrow represents a routing table entry of the source node, and points from said node to the next hop node of the routing table entry.
 Those routing table entries are displayed, that best match a set of destination addresses.
 They are visualized from a set of source nodes.

-The visualization can be activated by setting the visualizer's <i>displayRoutingTables</i>
+The visualization can be activated by setting the visualizer's `displayRoutingTables` parameter to `true`.
-parameter to <i>true</i>.
 By default, the set of source and destination nodes are all nodes in the network.
-This selection can be narrowed with the visualizer's <i>nodeFilter</i> and <i>destinationFilter</i> parameter.
+This selection can be narrowed with the visualizer's `nodeFilter` and `destinationFilter` parameter.

 Here, the destinationfilter is set to host7 so routes from all hosts towards host7 are visualized.